Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Additional Case Study Specific Results

 \subsection{MNIST-FashionMNIST Domain Transfer}

+In this section, we evaluate our method in high-dimensional domain transfer between MNIST digits and FashionMNIST clothing articles with conditioning by discrete class, illustrating the methodology's performance in higher-dimensional distributional mappings.
+We directly compare our two variants, CVSFM against COT-SFM, Figure \ref{fig:image_fid}.
+The FID and LPIPS scores reported are averages across the class conditioned scores (i.e., FID and LPIPS are computed on a per-class basis across 1,000 samples in each class).
+Select images from the source and corresponding generated images from the target conditional distributions are also shown.
+As seen in the repeated samples, the model is able to consistently map to the correct paired conditional distribution while displaying appreciable diversity within each class.
+Mirroring the 2D experiments, we observe improved convergence and mode coverage with CVSFM compared to COT-SFM across all $\eta$ values due to $\alpha(w)$ modulating conditional flow.

-In this section, we further interrogate the results presented in Figures \ref{fig:toy_demo} and \ref{fig:obj_var_comp}, and their implications in higher dimensional distributional mappings.
-The results previously presented in Figure \ref{fig:image_fid} illustrated the convergence characteristics of CVFM and COT-FM measured using conditional image metrics.
-The improved convergence with increasing $\eta$ of COT-FM only further reinforces the value of ground cost scaling across $y$.
+This improved convergence with increasing $\eta$ of COT-FM only further reinforces the value of ground cost scaling across $y$.
 Unfortunately, the optimal value of $\eta$ is problem dependent, and is particularly challenging to identify a priori.
 The conditional scaling kernel ameliorates these difficulties.
-As shown in Figure \ref{fig:obj_var_comp}, the kernel significantly reduces the objective variance in comparison with conditional OT, facilitating stable convergence upon more accurate conditional OT mappings.
-This behavior was first observed in 2D examples in Figures \ref{fig:toy_demo} and \ref{fig:toy_demo_complete} and such characteristics extend to the high-dimensional setting.
-This increased stability facilitates a greater tolerance on $\eta$ values, ameliorating potential difficulties during hyperparaemter optimization.
+As shown in Figure \ref{fig:obj_var_comp}, the kernel significantly reduces the objective variance in comparison with purely conditional OT, facilitating stable convergence and more accurate conditional mappings.
+This behavior was first observed in 2D examples in Figure \ref{fig:toy_demo_complete} and such characteristics extend to the high-dimensional setting.
+This increased stability facilitates a greater tolerance on $\eta$ values, ameliorating potential difficulties during hyperparameter optimization.
 In Figure \ref{fig:image_fid_eta}, we observe this stability through the inspection of randomly generated samples from mapping the first class of MNIST to the first class of FashionMNIST.
 While in an unconditional sense, COT-SFM with $\eta=10$ is able to appropriately transfer between MNIST and FashionMNIST, its consistency in mapping to the correct conditional distribution is lost without elevated penalization in transport across $y$.
 In comparison, CVSFM is able to consistently map to t-shirts/tops in the first class even with orders of magnitude difference in $\eta$.
 Similarly, in Figure \ref{fig:image_fid}, the convergence behavior for CVFM degrades very little with large changes in $\eta$.

 Figure \ref{fig:image_fid} displayed the convergence characteristics of conditional FID and LPIPS scores, conditionally evaluated for each class of $p_1(x|y)$, only serving to reinforce the prior discussion.
 In comparison, in evaluating FID scores for $p_1(x) = \int p_1(x|y)p(y)dy$, distinctions in the performance between CVSFM and COT-SFM are removed.
 Figure \ref{fig:unconditional_fid} highlights the equivalence in unconditional performance in this case study across 10,000 images.
 This discrepancy in conditional to unconditional FID scores highlights limitations of mini-batch sampling from the conditional OT coupling $\pi_{\eta}((x_0,y_0),(x_1,y_1))$.
 Even with elevated weighting on transport in the conditioning variable, mini-batch conditional OT provides a poorer approximation.